nbeaver/restructuredtext-demo/demo.rst

 If you are reading an output format like HTML, the source file is `demo.rst <../demo.rst>`_.

-This is meant to be more of a template than a tutorial, so reading the output is not very helpful.
+This is meant to be read from the source file.
+It is more of a template than a tutorial, and reading the output is not very helpful.

 .. contents::